 Time To Share An Amazing Holiday Feast!

-This is “Gigot D’Agneau” – and it’s my favorite holiday meal, thanks to the incredible Chef / Author Patricia Wells!
+This is a “Gigot D’Agneau” – and it’s my favorite holiday meal, thanks to the incredible Chef / Author Patricia Wells!

 Making “Gigot D’Agneau”, inspired by Cookbook Author and Food Writer Patricia Wells!